DSP: Dynamic Sequence Parallelism for Multi-Dimensional Transformers: Related Work

-Transformer \cite{attention} is a type of neural network architecture that has become highly influential in natural language processing \cite{gpt, bert, gemini} and other domains \cite{vit, dit, alphafold}.
-The key innovation of transformers is the use of self-attention mechanisms instead of sequence-based modeling like recurrent neural networks.
-Self-attention allows the model to weigh different parts of the input data when making predictions, capturing long-range dependencies more effectively.
+{\textbf{Transformer Architecture.}} Transformer \citep{attention} is a type of neural network architecture that has become highly influential in natural language processing \citep{bert, gpt, gemini} and other domains \citep{vit, alphafold, dit}.
+The Transformer is composed of a stack of layers, each consisting of a multi-head attention (MHA) and a position-wise feed-forward network (FFN).
+Specifically, the MHA comprises H independently parameterized attention heads, formulated as:

-The transformer block has two main parts - a multi-head attention layer and a feed-forward neural network (MLP) layer.
-The multi-head attention allows the model to focus on different words in the input when producing outputs.
-The feed-forward layer applies additional transformations to the representations from the attention layer.
-Residual connections are used around the layers to aid deeper training.
-Layer normalization is also applied before each layer to stabilize the training process.
-These components make up the transformer block, which can be stacked multiple times in the full transformer model architecture.